scubamuc/wiki-md/NEXTCLOUD.snap--Talk_HPB-with-docker.md

 ## Create Docker Stack

-1. set reverse proxy signal domain to forward (http & WSS) to the endpoints ip:8181
+1. Set reverse proxy host for signal domain to forward http & WSS (Websockets Support) for port 8181
-2. allow inbound bypass for TURN on port 3478 (your.domain.tld:3478)
+2. Allow inbound bypass for TURN on port 3478 (your.domain.tld:3478) in Router/Firewall
    - no encryption necessary for TURN as this will be managed by Nextcloud

 ```